nicolechowt/Perky-Pals/README.md

 Angie - Originally joined Perky Pals because she needs an app to motivate her to workout.
 She Has earned points to redeem.
 Anxious, trouble sleeping.
 Afraid of getting mammogram because of the pain and cost.

 ### LIVE DEMO
-Based on the user journeys above, we have loaded hardcoded data onto each profile to help you visual their experience.
+Based on the user journeys above, we have loaded hardcoded data onto each profile to help you visualize their experience.

 Bella - https://amazing-stonebraker-19f8f7.netlify.app/
 Jualiana - https://amazing-stonebraker-19f8f7.netlify.app/dashboard?user=2